Felony Firearms Act

 - You have been a resident of North Carolina for longer than a year

 - It’s been 20 years since citizenship has been restored

 - There are no violent misdemeanors or misdemeanors involving weapons on your criminal record

 - You have submitted fingerprints to the county sheriff for a criminal background check.

 If you meet the requirements, you and an attorney can petition the district court for restoration.
 A petition to restore the right to possess a firearm is not an automatic relief.
 A hearing will be held where you will be burdened with presenting a substantial amount of evidence for why you should receive the restoration.
 This may seem intimidating, but an attorney at Coolidge Law Firm can guide you through the process.

 The Felony Firearms Act | North Carolina General Statutes– Read the complete text of the act that governs felons and firearms in the state.
 You can find who is disqualified from having the right restored, what happens if you have the right restored and are convicted of a second felony, and how much it cost to file the petition.
 The act can be read on the North Carolina General Assembly Website.

 Citizenship Restored | North Carolina General Statues– Follow this link to learn about restored citizenship.
 You can find out when a convicted criminal’s rights are resorted, what happens when rights are restored by an unconditional pardon, and who is responsible for filing the order of citizenship restoration.

 The Coolidge Law Firm has been representing Wake County communities for years.
 Some of the areas we serve include Raleigh, Cary, Wake Forest, Garner, and Apex.
 Schedule a free consultation.
-Call (919) 239-8448 or submit your information in the online contact form.
+Call (919) 239-8448 or submit your information in the contact form below.